 Religious Life

-38th Annual Steel-Hendrix Banquet
+40th Annual Steel-Hendrix Banquet

-March 6, 2023 at 5:30 p.m.
+February 25th, 2025, at 5:30 p.m.

 In 1984, Hendrix College inaugurated the annual Steel-Hendrix Award Lectureship to celebrate 100 years of its official relationship with the United Methodist Church.
 The award was named in honor of Marshall T. Steel, a prominent minister and former president of the College.

-The Marshall T. Steel Center will honor four extraordinary church and community leaders at the 38th Annual Steel-Hendrix Awards Banquet held at Hendrix College, Student Life and Technology Center, Worsham Hall.
+The Marshall T. Steel Center will honor four extraordinary church and community leaders at the 39th Annual Steel-Hendrix Awards Banquet held at Hendrix College, Student Life and Technology Center, Worsham Hall.

-Mary and Ira Brumley award for Religious Education
+Mary and Ira Brumley Award for Religious Education

 Ethel K. Millar Award for Religion and Social Awareness